ursgasser/spherocylinder_saxs_fit/README.md

 of the model is accepted.
 A translation or re-orientation of a triplet is rejected, if it does not improve the fit to the SAXS data.
 After 10000 optimization steps, the improved model is saved in the `jld` file.

+Run the example from the command line with `> julia --threads 8 example_312.jl`